ZibingZhang/ZibingZhang.github.io/_pages/personal/tv-shows.md

     - The Office|season 5 episode 21
     - The Outsider|season 1
     - Prison Break|season 1, in progress
-    - Queen's Gambit|season 1
+    - The Queen's Gambit|season 1
     - Revolution|season 2
     - Sherlock Holmes|series 4
     - Stranger Things|season 3
     - The Walking Dead|in progress
-    - West World|in progress
+    - Westworld|season 1
     - The Witcher|season 1
 ---